【The following content was整理ed by AI based on a recording, with no modifications made】

 The man’s confusion:

-When facing life crossroads (such as option A versus option B), he often falls into a kind of paralysis.
-No matter which path he takes, there are always two completely different voices battling in his head, causing him to feel regret and remorse regardless of his choice.
+When facing life’s crossroads (for example, option A vs. option B), he often falls into a kind of paralysis.
+No matter which path he chooses, there are always two completely different voices fighting in his mind, which leads to regret and a sense of loss regardless of the choice.

 The woman’s insight:

-• Expression of values: Once you choose A (for example, pursuing career achievement), it means that in that moment, you are defining yourself as someone “who values career.”
-If you choose B (for example, returning to a stable family life), then you are defining yourself as someone “who values intimate relationships.”
+• Embodiment of values: Once you choose A (for example, pursuing career achievement), it means that at that moment you define yourself as someone who “values career”; if you choose B (for example, returning to a stable family life), it means you define yourself as someone who “values intimate relationships”.

-• Root of vagueness: So-called “regret” or “indecision” often stems from blurred self-knowledge.
-When a person doesn’t know who they really are or what they truly value, any choice will feel like gain-and-loss anxiety.
+• Root of vagueness: What we call “regret” or “indecision” often comes from fuzzy self-awareness.
+When a person doesn’t know who they really are or what they truly value, any choice will feel full of anxiety about gains and losses.

-• The essence of identity: Genuine identity is the ability, at the very moment of making a choice, to firmly affirm “this is the road I want to take,” and calmly accept the price that comes with it (that is, the cost of giving up the other road).
+• Essence of identity/consistency: True identity/consistency means that at the moment of making a choice, you can firmly confirm that “this is the path I want to take” and calmly accept the price that comes with it (i.e., the cost of giving up the other path).

 2.2 The “Observer” Perspective: Hovering Outside Human Society